-This proposal was submitted by Aja Holland, UTCR Reporter and by Rudy Lachenmeier, Neskowin attorney, on October 7, 2021.
+The proposal to adopt CJO 05-028 into the UTCRs was submitted by Aja Holland, UTCR Reporter on October 7, 2021.
+The proposal to consider amendments to the mediator qualifications (discussed in more detail below) was submitted by Rudy Lachenmeier, Neskowin attorney, on October 7, 2021.

-The proposal is based on CJO 05-028, which adopted OJD court-connected mediator qualifications in 2005.
-Prior to CJO 05-028, the court-connected mediator qualifications were located in UTCR chapter 12.
-The rules were moved to a Chief Justice Order with the idea that they would be revised by the OJD Court-Connected Mediator Qualifications Advisory Committee and a Statewide Appropriate Dispute Resolution Analyst.
-That advisory committee, and the Statewide Appropriate Dispute Resolution Analyst position were later disbanded, and the court-connected mediator qualifications have not been updated since 2005.
-Given this history, the Chief Justice asked the UTCR Committee to readopt the court-connected mediator qualifications.
-Moving the rules from the CJO to the UTCR would allow a clearer pathway for public input and would ensure a more regular opportunity for review of the qualifications.
+Current CJO 05-028 contains the court-connected mediator qualifications, which were adopted in 2005.
+Prior to CJO 05-028, the court-connected mediator qualifications were housed in UTCR chapter 12.
+The rules were moved to a Chief Justice Order with the intent that they would be regularly revised by the OJD Court-Connected Mediator Qualifications Advisory Committee and a Statewide Appropriate Dispute Resolution Analyst.
+That advisory committee, and the Statewide Appropriate Dispute Resolution Analyst position were disbanded when a recession led to a large number of layoffs within OJD and state government.
+As a result, the court-connected mediator qualifications have not been updated since 2005.
+Given this history, the Chief Justice asked the UTCR Committee to readopt the court-connected mediator qualifications as part of the UTCR, and to consider appropriate updates to the qualifications, including those proposed by Rudy Lachenmeier.